 From 1 to 12 November 2021, Glasgow hosted one of the world’s most significant conferences on environment and climate change, known as COP26.
 This put climate change even more to the fore front of Scotland’s mind.
 But we can’t effectively tackle the issue without looking at the link between climate change and nuclear weapons.

 Climate Change and Nuclear Weapons

-Ahead of COP26, we are asking you to write to your MSP and ask them to ensure that putting an end to nuclear weapons forms a central part of the government’s strategy for addressing climate change, as a fundamental risk to our environment and our survival.
+We encourage you to write to your MSP and ask them to ensure that the elimination of nuclear weapons forms a central part of the government’s strategy for addressing climate change, as a fundamental risk to our environment and our survival.